Facebook Facing New Privacy Flap After Glitch Made 14 Million Users’ Posts Public

 The good news here is that, during the glitch, affected users had the ability to manually change the settings on each post.
 But how often does the average Facebook user check their privacy settings, especially if they’re accustomed to their posts being private?

 Facebook has a damage control procedure in place.
-As WIRED notes, affected users will be notified by Thursday and each will be encouraged to review their posts.
+As Wired notes, affected users will be notified by Thursday and each will be encouraged to review their posts.
 Facebook will present them with a list of posts that they made during the malfunction to make this process easier.

 Facebook mistakenly switched 14 million people's post settings to public because… oops! https://t.co/asKY1uzJkD pic.twitter.com/EwHyuMtsH2